Casement Fellowship in Human Rights

 - have achieved the necessary academic standard to be accepted onto a master’s level course of study in Human Rights

-- have a minimum of three years' relevant work experience.
+- have a minimum of two years' relevant work experience.

 - be able to demonstrate a strong commitment to the development of Nigeria.